 Find out more about costs and prices.

-It also entitles you to free travel on the public transport service.
+On top of the numerous discouns, the city card also entitles you to free travel on the public transport service.

 There are many hotels and other types of accommodation in Budapest offering lodging to every taste and budget.